melnikov-s/codex-sdk/README.md

 ```

 The `state.transcript` property provides a clean message history (excluding "ui" messages) that is perfect for sending to an LLM.

+The `state.taskList` property contains an array of TaskItem objects representing the current todo list.
+Each task has a `completed` boolean and a `label` string.

 The `state.statusLine` property allows you to display custom status information above the terminal input.
 You can set it to any React component or simple text using `setState({statusLine: "Processing..."})` or `setState({statusLine: <Text color="green">✓ Ready</Text>})`.